sankalpsk151/RecSys/README.md

 ## How to Run the code?

 Run `python3 util.py` to split the data.

 Run `python3 cur.py` to create the matrix from csv.

-`python3 main.py` For collaborative and collaborative with baseline.
+Run `python3 main.py` for collaborative and collaborative with baseline.

-`python3 CUR_all.py` For CUR and SVD decompositions.
+Run `python3 CUR_all.py` for CUR and SVD decompositions.

 ## Metrics